This was a statue of a female figure which fell unexpectedly out of the sky one day. How could one fail to believe in it?

 Ilus, the founder of Troy and finder of the statue, put it in a shrine to protect Troy from capture.
 But Odysseus and Diomodes sneaked in and snaffled it.

 Troy fell, but the statue seemed to pop up all over the place, and there seemed to be a market for replicas.
 Some seemed to be misshapen lumps and there is a theory that the original could have been a meteorite.

-She was worshipped for centuries and with the advent of Christianity may have been converted into the Virgin MARY.
+She was worshiped for centuries and with the advent of Christianity may have been converted into the Virgin St. Mary.

 References: Coming soon.